Sphynx Cat Care & Health

 Wet Food Diet:

-Commercially produced complete nutrition pouched or canned foods (see Products page) should be fed at set meal times with the daily portion size based on the cat's age and weight.
-The daily allowance should be split and fed at timed intervals - twice or three times per day.
+Commercially produced complete nutrition pouched or canned foods should be fed at set meal times with the daily portion size based on the cat's age & weight.
+The recommended daily allowance (+ a little) should be split & fed at timed intervals - twice or three times per day.

-Wet foods can be a complete diet or can be part of a dual diet fed along with a dry kibble.
+Wet foods can be fed as a complete diet or they can be part of a dual diet when fed along with a dry kibble.

 Wet Food safety:

-Uneaten or refused food can be taken up if it has not been down too long and stored covered in the fridge and offered next meal time.
-Once offered twice, if refused again it must be disposed of.
+Uneaten or refused food should be taken up.
+It can be stored covered in the fridge to be offered at the next meal time.
+Once offered a second time, if refused, it must then be disposed of.

-• Cannot be left down as it will attract flies and rot.
+• Wet food cannot be left down as it will attract flies & rot.

 Dry Food Diet:

-Commercially produced complete nutrition dry foods (see Products page) can be fed on a free feeding basis or if you prefer it, a timed basis.
+Commercially produced complete nutrition dry foods can be fed on a ‘free feeding’ basis or if you prefer it, a timed basis.
+They are very suitable to be used in automatic feeders in this way which I have found are very helpful in controlling over eaters & helping with weight loss.

-Dry food helps to keep your cat's teeth and gums clean and healthy breaking off plaque during the crunch/chew action.
+Dry food can help keep a cat's teeth & gums clean & healthy by breaking off plaque during the crunch/chew action.

-Dry food does not attract flies and so can be left down for a cat to free feed.
+Dry food does not attract flies & so can be left down for a cat to graze or free feed.

-Cats fed on dry food diets require much more water to drink than cats fed on raw or wet foods diets.
+Cats fed a dry food diet require more water than cats fed raw or wet foods diets.

 Dual Food Diet:

-This diet is based on the use of commercially produced wet and dry foods.
-On this regime wet food is offered in portion appropriate sizes at set times per day and a measured portion of dry food is left down for grazing between meals.
-The wet food portion would be smaller for a dual diet than for a cat on a wet food only routine.
+This diet is based on the use of commercially produced wet & dry food.
+On this regime wet food is offered in portion appropriate sizes at set times per day & a measured portion of dry food is generally left down for grazing between meals or fed as one of the timed meals..
+The wet & dry food portions would need to be adjusted down from those recommended for a cat on a wet or dry only routine so as they do not become overweight.

 BARF Food Diet:

-BARF is gaining popularity as a feeding regime for cats (and dogs).
+BARF has gained in popularity as a feeding regime for cats (& dogs).
 The acronym BARF means Biologically Appropriate Raw Food, (or Bones & Raw Food).
-The raw food contains muscle meat, sinew, and bone that is minced and ground down for easy feeding & eating.
-It can also be chunks of meat or fish.
-As a feeding regime BARF most closely resembles the kind of food that a cat in the wild would naturally be consuming.
-This is the food a cat has evolved to be eating and therefore is considered Biologically Appropriate
+Raw food contains muscle meat, sinew, offal & bone.
+It can be minced & ground down for easy feeding & eating or it can be fed as chunks of meat/fish.
+As a feeding regime BARF closely resembles the kind of food that a cat in the wild would naturally be consuming.
+This is the food a cat has evolved to be eating & therefore is considered Biologically Appropriate

-Once upon a time raw food feeding was for the very committed pet keeper simply because getting hold of the right quality meat and bones was not easy and then the task of preparing it correctly was painstaking and somewhat arduous.
+Once upon a time raw feeding was for the very committed pet keeper simply because getting hold of the right quality meat & bones was not easy added to which the task of preparing it correctly was painstaking & arduous.
+However,

-BARF food is now easily and widely available, prepared and frozen in tubs which can even be delivered to your door making it a much easier feeding option.
-The frozen food tubs (or nuggets) are defrosted overnight and once thawed the food is fresh for up to 4 days when stored in the fridge.
+BARF food is now widely available, prepared & frozen & can even be delivered to your door making it a much easier feeding option to choose.
+The frozen food tubs (or nuggets) are defrosted overnight & once thawed the food is fresh for up to 4 days when stored correctly in the fridge.

 How to feed: